Title of Collection

 This collection includes 29 journals of poetry and notes, and a folder of personal information about Callaway.

 Dawn Leslie Callaway (she also went by 'Lori J. Lee' and 'Rebel Yell') hitchhiked and lived on the streets most of her life.
 She published "Hitchhiker's Dream" in 1992, a verse record of her travels through the South under her pen name 'Rebel Yell.'
-Callaway connected with the Aspen Grove Christian Church (Franklin, TN) where the members helped her secure a job, and find a place to live.
-Her journals provide insight into women's issues, poverty, justice, homelessness, mental illness, etc.
+Callaway connected with the Aspen Grove Christian Church (Franklin, TN) where the members helped her secure a job and find a place to live.
+Her journals provide insight into topics including women's issues, poverty, justice, and homelesness.

 Clinton J. Holloway

-Box #1 - 29 journals of notes and poetry - 1 folder of personal information
+There are 29 journals of notes and poetry followed by one folder of personal information.

 Extent of Collection

 1 linear foot (1 box)